 Better, show your accomplishments and goals: High Honors Student at UConn | Major: Business Management | Minor: Mathematics | Aspiring Business Analyst

-Despite the Summary section being condensed and showing only the first two lines, it’s more important than ever to tell your story.
+The second way to mitigate the problem of anchored sections is directing visitors to areas of your profile in the About section.
+Despite the Summary section being condensed and showing only the first three lines, it’s more important than ever to tell your story.
 Moreover, it’s essential that you use those two lines to highlight your greatest accomplishment.

 You might indicate within the two opening lines that you worked extremely hard completing a Chemistry major while also completing four internships.